lewysDavies/Java-Probability-Collection/README.md

 ```

 # Performance
 Get performance has been significantly improved in comparison to my previous map implementation.
 This has been achieved with custom compared TreeSets.
-0.314ms to just 0.004.
 ```
 Benchmark                                 Mode  Cnt      Score     Error  Units BenchmarkProbability.collectionAddSingle  avgt    5    501.688 ±  33.925  ns/op